Privacy Policy

 Sensitive information will only be collected with your consent and when it is reasonably necessary to carry out Liver Foundation’s activities.
 Liver Foundation assumes you have consented to us collecting any information that you provide to us in accordance with this Privacy Policy, including sensitive information, unless you tell us otherwise at the time you provide it.

-Promotions, marketing, e-newsletters
+Promotions, marketing, E-newsletters

 We may use information for internal marketing analysis, for example, to assess trends amongst the people and organisations we engage with or to measure the amount of traffic to our website.
 We may also use your personally identifiable information in order to communicate with you.
 Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third-party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to receive marketing information at any time by contacting us or using the ‘unsubscribe’ feature included in our electronic communications.